Princeton Reverb II

 Where can I get one?

 You just have to get lucky! eBay saw 39 sold in 2007, 30 of those in the US.
-Craigslist, and the FDP and Weber Amps Bulletin Board 'for sale' pages are also worth a look.
+Craigslist, Reverb.com, and the FDP and Weber Amps Bulletin Board 'for sale' pages are also worth a look.

 How much do they sell for?